mathewgomas-alfred/mathewgomas.io/untranslatable_pages/intro_hacking_krita.rst

 .. image:: /images/untranslatable/cat_guide/Krita-building_for-cats_intro_by-deevad.jpg

 To get started, all you need to do is get a copy of Krita and build it!
-This is not all that much much different from building something off GitHub... except that Krita is a very large compared to most software.
+This is not all that much much different from building something off GitHub... except that Krita is very large compared to most software.
 There are :ref:`build guides <building_krita>` to get you going on various platforms, but of course Linux is easiest.

 Working with the Krita codebase
 -------------------------------